brian14708/wh-briefings/presidential-actions/2021-10/2021-10-15-a-proclamation-on-national-forest-products-week-2021.md

 modified_time: 2021-10-15 10:26:42-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/10/15/a-proclamation-on-national-forest-products-week-2021/
 published_time: 2021-10-15 10:26:41-04:00
-title: A Proclamation on National Forest Products Week, 2021
+title: "A Proclamation on National Forest Products Week,\_2021"
 ---

 For thousands of years, humans have relied on forests for food, fuel,